Air and Space Commander

 The Air and Space Commander is the senior Royal Air Force officer responsible for the conduct of air operations.
-The current Air and Space Commander is Air Marshal Allan Marshall who has been serving in the position since March 2024.
+The current Air and Space Commander is Air Marshal Mark Flewin who has been serving in the position since July 2026.

-Marshall is married to the current Assistant Chief of the Air Staff, Air Vice-Marshal Suraya Marshall.

 The Air and Space Commander supervises 1 Group, 2 Group, 11 Group (with 83 EAG within it); 22 Group, and United Kingdom Space Command.